7hekaka/newcytosim/doc/outreach/installation1.md

 `Cytomaster` uses [RtMIDI by Gary Scavone](https://www.music.mcgill.ca/~gary/rtmidi/) for cross-platform access to the MIDI interface.
 You will need to adjust [`cytomaster.cpp`](../../src/misc/installation) and recompile multiple times during preparation.

-On Mac OSX you can make it as:
+On MacOS you can make it as:

 	g++ -Wall -o cytomaster cytomaster.cpp -D__MACOSX_CORE__ RtMidi.cpp -framework CoreMidi -framework CoreAudio -framework CoreFoundation